pbollhorn/movie-app/README.md

 - View list of movies in collection
 - Rate movies 😀 (Good) or 😐 (OK/Bad)
 - Get personalized recommendations based on your ratings
-- Mobile and Desktop friendly
+- Mobile and desktop friendly
 - Automatic light/dark mode according to browser setting

 ## Tech Stack